-Indiana Tech Fort Wayne employs contracted security officers who do not have the power to arrest.
-A security officer's primary duty is to observe and provide immediate notification to emergency services if necessary.
+Indiana Tech Safety and Security Officers do not have the power to arrest.
+A security officer's primary duty is to observe the campus and provide immediate notification to emergency services if necessary.
 Officers are also trained in first aid, CPR, and AED to assist in providing timely medical interdiction prior to the arrival of EMS.